 - 1. Children in public care (looked after children) and children who were looked after, but ceased to be so because they were adopted (or became subject of a residence order or a special guardianship order); - 2.
-Children who live in the School's Priority Admission Area (PAA) who have a brother or sister attending from the same address who will still be on roll at the Academy at the date of admission; - 3.
-Children who live in the School's Priority Admission Area (PAA). - 4.
-Children of staff employed at the Academy (having a permanent contract of at least two years at the time of application). - 5.
-Children who live outside the School's Priority Admission Area (PAA) who have a brother or sister attending from the same address who will still be on roll at the Academy at the date of admission; - 6.
-Children who live outside of the School's Priority Admission Area.
+Students who have a brother or sister attending from the same address who will still be on roll at the Academy at the date of admission;

+- 3. Pupils on roll at an Impact Education primary school. - 4.
+Pupils of staff employed at the Academy (having a permanent contract of at least two years at the time of application). - 5.
+The proximity of a child's home to the Academy, defined using the Local Authority's computerised measuring system from the front door of the Academy to the home, with those living nearest being given the highest priority.